flowtoolz/flowtoolz.github.io/_posts/2018-11-13-zen-in-the-art-of-software-architecture-introduction.md

 2. The **process** produces the product with respect to the principles.
 It is the dynamic activity (or negligence) of the architect.

-3. The **principles** describe the domain of the craft, its entities and rules.
+3. The **principles** describe the domain of production, its entities and rules.
 Our domain is code.

 ### Product

 Note, that our approach applies to everything made of code, independent of the underlying hardware-structure.
 Technical *system architecture* is a different subject.
 So you may have any type of software in mind: A highly distributed system, a microservice, a mobile app, a web service, whatever you're doing.

-Now, the gobal high-level code structure that people commonly call "architecture" describes what holds a particular software product together and what makes it a *thing* at all.
+Now, **the gobal high-level code structure that people commonly call "architecture" describes what holds a particular software product together and what makes it a *thing* at all**.
 It's a level of analysis applicable to any product, even if the product wasn't designed at that level.

 ### Principles

-Principles are the natural laws that govern the universe in which the product arises.
-They determine what can possibly manifest as a stable entity.
-Everything exists as a consequence of such laws and only as far as it is in accordance with them.
+**Principles are the natural laws that govern the universe in which the product arises.
+They determine what can possibly manifest as a stable entity.** Everything exists as a consequence of such laws and only as far as it is in accordance with them.
 As far as something disintegrates, it is obviously, as a *thing*, not in accordance with the laws of its universe.

-When we'll speak of *architecture*, we will mean universal principles rather than the product: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with *the architecture of  human existence*.
+**When we'll speak of *architecture*, we will mean universal principles rather than the product**: To grow into a healthy long-lived human being, we must design our lifestyle in accordance with *the architecture of  human existence*.
 To grow a healthy long-lived code base, we must design it in accordance with *the architecture of code*.

 Now, if we understand software architecture as a set of principles that naturally apply to all software, then what are these principles?
 Let's narrow them down!